parabirb/sus93/README.md

 # sus93
-sus93 is a lightweight and shitty package manager for Windows 93.
+sus93 is a lightweight and shitty package manager for windows 93.

 ## installation
-open a terminal and run `$loader.script("https://raw.githubusercontent.com/parabirb/sus93/main/install.js");`
+import `install.js` into windows 93 and run it.